juicetinliu/BEng-Project/README.md

 Latest working versions of the interface will be found in the `Releases` folder.
 Download the folder corresponding to the version `v_` and run the application within the folder.

+Notes:
-Note: Latest release `v2.app` currently only works on MacOS.
+- Latest release `v2.app` currently only works on MacOS (pending Windows testing).
+- (v2) LED shader and HD graphics disabled due to `Processing 3` exporting issues (https://github.com/processing/processing/issues/5983).

 To run, make sure the latest version of `ngspice` is installed as follows: